Who We Are

 Even if disclosures like these are NOT deemed to be “for commercial purposes” (or “sales”) by the CCPA definitions, they are certainly for business purposes, whether the CCPA would define them as such or not.
 (In certain cases, such disclosures might reasonably be regarded as part of our acting as a service provider for someone else, particularly where the personal information involved is supplied mainly by the client rather than by us (e.g., in a manuscript we’ve been hired to edit).
 However, as explained above, it’s possible to provide services without necessarily being considered a “service provider” as the CCPA and its associated regulations define that term.)

 From time to time, we may also facilitate other types of commercial transactions, whether directly or indirectly, such as:

-- If a visitor asks about licensing a photo or other content on Ate Up With Motor that is owned by someone else, we might ask the applicable rights holder if they’re comfortable with our putting them in touch with the interested party.
+- By putting into contact (with their mutual consent) parties who have expressed interest in some transaction with one another.
+For example, if a visitor asks about licensing a photo or other content on Ate Up With Motor that is owned by someone else, we might ask the applicable rights holder if they’re comfortable with our putting them in touch with the interested party.